th3-z/kf2-magicked-admin/README.md

 Features
 --------

-This section is out of date.
+TODO: This section is out of date

 ### Commands
 * !me - display a summary of your stats